All Episodes

 That's A. Number two, now we've got all the investigations ongoing.

-Others coming forward last minute, that's good, that's fine.
+Others coming forward last minute.

-Uh, but we know that the uh that the special prosecutor from Massachusetts Durham is is the one that spent nearly 16 hours with Christopher Steele.
+that helps us get to the truth uh but we know that the uh that the special prosecutor from massachusetts durham is is the one that spent nearly 16 hours with christopher steel that's done And then we have investigations into where are the origins of the counterintelligence probe.

-Then we've got an investigation into Hillary Clinton and the investigation of her, which became really an exoneration and not following the simple basic rule of law that would have put you, me, and everybody else in jail.
+Then we've got an investigation into Hillary Clinton and the investigation of her, which became really an exoneration and not following the simple, basic rule of law that would have put you, me, and everybody else in jail.

 All of this will become reality for the Democrats and for the deep state.